 Yes!
 The double R’s have more in common than one might think.

-At Heat we have a strong, target driven and sports fanatic team, so naturally our perfect fit was to sponsor a sports team.
-So when the opportunity came to sponsor a Premiership Rugby team ad align our brand with the Bristol Bears, we didn’t think twice!
+At Heat, we have a strong, target driven and sports fanatic team, so naturally, our perfect fit was to sponsor a sports team.
+When the opportunity came to sponsor a Premiership Rugby team ad align our brand with the Bristol Bears, we didn’t think twice!
 We always felt the synergy was there, just like in rugby, recruitment needs strong, goal oriented and ambitious team members, with everyone having the same goal in mind to make our business drive forward.

-Finding a way to brand your company is imperative but being able to connect that with your business is far more important, because you want to make sure that your business is attracting the right crowd.
+Finding a way to brand your company is imperative but being able to connect that with your business carries much more weight because you want to make sure that your business is attracting the right crowd.

 So, if your company is considering sponsorship, make sure to get your brand out there to the right organisations, asking yourself 4 fundamental questions: